 If you are a legal services organization, immigrant advocacy and support group, law clinic, or a private attorney, please explore the Harvard Immigration & Refugee Clinical Program’s resources.
 The clinic’s phone number is 617.384.8165.

 For thirty years, the Harvard Immigration and Refugee Clinical Program (HIRC), in partnership with Greater Boston Legal Services, has focused on direct representation of individuals applying for U.S. asylum and related protections, as well as representation of individuals who have survived domestic violence and other crimes and/or who seek avoidance of forced removal in immigration proceedings pursuant to various forms of relief (i.e., VAWA, U-visas, Cancellation of Removal, Temporary Protected Status, etc.).
 HIRC is also involved in appellate and policy advocacy at the local, national, and international levels.
 Recently, HIRC expanded into the dynamic field of crimmigration, an increasingly important and complex area of law concerning the immigration consequences of criminal convictions.

 Immigration and Refugee Advocacy

-HIRC students in the Refugee and Asylum Advocacy clinical take the lead in representing clients from all over the world who are seeking protection from being returned to human rights abuses in their country of origin, as well as those who are seeking protection from exile after years of living in the United States.
+HIRC students in the Immigration and Refugee Advocacy clinic take the lead in representing clients from all over the world who are seeking protection from being returned to human rights abuses in their country of origin, as well as those who are seeking protection from exile after years of living in the United States.
 About forty-five students are placed each year with HIRC for clinical credit.
 Students typically work between ten and twenty hours per week.
 Students are either placed at Harvard or at Greater Boston Legal Services, Boston’s oldest legal services organization.
 Students must also enroll in the co-requisite Immigration and Refugee Advocacy Seminar.

 How to Register

-The Harvard Immigration and Refugee Clinic is offered in the Fall and Spring semester.
-You can learn about the required clinical course component, additional requirements and requisites, as well as the clinical registration process, by reading the course catalog description and exploring the links in this section.
+The Harvard Immigration and Refugee Clinic is offered in the Fall and Spring semesters.
+You can learn about the required clinical course component, clinical credits and the clinical registration process by reading the course catalog description and exploring the links in this section.